Wednesday, December 12, 2018

 The life of Louis Clermond Dubord survives in fragments from 18th century fur trading outpost contracts and records.
 By piecing together the known facts, we can get somewhat of a picture of who he was: a man who supported his family by shuttling goods between remote places.

 Nothing is known of Louis’ early years until he was about 24-years-old, agreeing to a contract to go out west.
 The document was dated August 27, 1739, signed in Montreal, and was a fairly standard agreement for a one-year fur trading expedition.
-Louis’ was to become a voyageur, helping to paddle a canoe of merchandise all the way to Poste des Ouabache, a trading outpost in present-day Indiana.
+Louis’ was to become a voyageur, helping to paddle a canoe of merchandise all the way to Poste des Ouabache, an early name for the trading post known as Vincennes (Ouabache = Wabash).
 Upon his return to Montreal with a load of pelts, he would be paid 400 livres.
 It isn’t known if this was his first trip, but he made another similar journey in 1740, this time to the outpost at Green Bay.

 With at least two fur trading expeditions under his belt, on May 30, 1741, Louis was hired by the company of Louis Damour de Clignancourt to go to Fort Miami, an outpost at the present-day site of Fort Wayne.
 De Clignancourt ran a prosperous fur trading business out of Montreal.
 It was said that during the 1740s, de Clignancourt hired about 180 men to transport supplies to outposts in the Great Lakes area and Illinois country, and Louis was one of the men.
 The outposts were easy targets for invasion, and they depended on food, gunpowder and other necessities for their survival, so it was an important job.
 This time his contract was for three years, and his payment would be 900 livres.